arraakularavind/AspireNex/README.md

             #Provide the performance metrics of each model, such as accuracy, precision, recall, and F1-score based on input provided by user (Message) and classify them as either spam or ham

 NOTE: DETAILED WORKING PROCEDURE has been given in "procedure.txt" of respective folder with working model and a recorded demonstration has been provided for every models and functions to experience the same.

+* creditcard.csv dataset is not present in folder because of space contraint.
+Kindly refer the kaggle site provided by recruit team.